haacked/haacked.com/_posts/archived/2011-10-15-four-years-at-microsoft.aspx.markdown

 ---
 layout: post
-title: "Four Years At Microsoft"
+title: Four Years At Microsoft
 date: 2011-10-15 -0800
 comments: true
 disqus_identifier: 18818
-categories: [personal,code]
+categories:
+- personal
+- code
+redirect_from: "/archive/2011/10/14/four-years-at-microsoft.aspx/"
 ---

 Today, October 15 2011, marks four years of being a Microsoft employee for me.
 As such, it’s time for a little introspection, but in many ways, Tim Heuer already [introspected for